Maryland requiring financial disclosure for inaugural balls

-For the first time in Maryland, private donations that fund inaugural parties for the governor will have to be made public.
+For the first time in Maryland, private donations from people and corporations that fund inaugural festivities for the governor will be made public in financial disclosure reports required by law.

-The law was passed in 2015 and signed into law by Gov. Larry Hogan.
-Hogan's inauguration in January will be the first since the law was made.
+While the measure was passed in 2015 and signed into law by Republican Gov. Larry Hogan, his inauguration for a second term in January will be the first one since the law went on the books.
+Maryland law previously was silent on the matter of disclosing how much corporations were spending to pick up the tabs of inaugural balls.

-Critics in Maryland and other states have noted a lack of transparency in how governors pay for their inaugural festivities can be another way for corporations and wealthy people to curry favor.
+Damon Effingham, executive director of the government-watchdog group Common Cause Maryland, described the Maryland law as "a good step forward" in increasing transparency.
+Still, he questioned whether "lavish inauguration events (is) a culture we want to continue," and said he hoped that the state one day will enact "capped limits" on inauguration spending.

-Under the law, if a governor uses private money for inaugural celebrations, the donations will have to be received by an inaugural committee.
-A committee for Hogan's inaugural events was created three days after he won re-election.
-The committee is required to file donation reports with the state elections board.
+The state of Washington is among the few states that have taken steps to reduce the use of corporate money in inaugural celebrations by designating a non-partisan committee of citizen volunteers to plan inaugural balls, with all costs covered by the price of admission.

 $20 for 365 Days of Unlimited Digital Access